May Skies Of The Gulf Coast

 If you drop south from the bowl of the Big Dipper, Leo the Lion rides high.
 Note the Egyptian Sphinx is based on the shape of this Lion in the sky.
 The “regal” star Regulus marks the heart of the celestial lion.

-Taking the arc in the Dipper’s handle, we look southeast to bright orange Arcturus, the brightest star of spring.
-Cooler than our yellow Sun, and much poorer in heavy elements, some believe its strange motion reveals it to be an invading star from another smaller galaxy.
-Arcturus was the first star in the sky where its proper motion across the historic sky was noted, by Edmund Halley.
-Just east of Arcturus is Corona Borealis, the “northern crown”, a shapely Coronet that Miss America would gladly don, and one of few constellations that look like their name.
+Taking the arc in the Dipper’s handle, we “arc” southeast to bright orange Arcturus, the brightest star of spring.
+Cooler than our yellow Sun, and much poorer in heavy elements, some believe its strange motion reveals it to be an invading star from another smaller galaxy, now colliding with the Milky Way in Sagittarius in the summer sky.
+Moving almost perpendicular to the plane of our Milky Way, Arcturus was the first star in the sky where its proper motion across the historic sky was noted, by Edmund Halley.
+Just east of Arcturus is Corona Borealis, the “northern crown,” a shapely Coronet that Miss America would gladly don, and one of few constellations that look like their name.
 The bright star in the crown’s center is Gemma, the Gem Star.

 Spike south to Spica, the hot blue star in Virgo, then curve to Corvus the Crow, a four-sided grouping.
 The arms of Virgo harbor the Virgo Supercluster of Galaxies, with thousands of “island universes” in the Spring sky.
 We are looking away from the place of thickly populated Milky Way, now on the southern horizon, toward the depths of intergalactic space, where even amateur telescopes can spot quasars billions of light years distant.